Limych/media_player.linkplay/README.md

       - "____ Room1 ____"
     initial: "____ Room1 ____"
 ```
 Tip: at `Room1` you should specify the same name that you used when you named the device in the Android app.
+Keep the underscores.

 Add to your automations the followings (load the list when changing source to USB; clear the list when changing to other source; play the selected track):
 ```yaml